solana-foundation/developer-content/docs/core/transactions.md

 ![SOL Transfer](/assets/docs/core/transactions/sol-transfer.svg)

-The sender account must be included as a signer (is_signer) on the transaction to approve deduction of their lamport balance.
+The sender account must be included as a signer (is_signer) on the transaction to approve the deduction of their lamport balance.
 Both the sender and recipient accounts must be mutable (is_writable) because the instruction modifies the lamport balance for both accounts.